jonlpersson/ed-latimore/site/_posts/2023-11-28-the-ethics-of-uncertainty-survivors-bias-and-the-law-of-large-numbers.md

 **\-Rob Henderson, Cambridge PhD student**

-It takes a certain level of maturity and humility to accept luck’s role in your success.
+Accepting luck's role in your success takes a certain level of maturity and humility.&nbsp;

-It takes the same maturity and humility to accept the role you play in creating your problems.
+It takes the same maturity and humility to accept your role in creating your problems.

 Some things you control.